It’s officially Free Book Week! Every child registered in Summer Reading can pick out a free book at either library building.

 Q. What are the dates of the Summer Reading Program?

-A. Registration begins Monday, June 11.
-You may log your reading beginning on this day.
+A. Registration begins June 1 and in person title sharing begins June 13.
+If you log your reading you can begin on June 1.
 You may register at any time during the program.
-The first day to visit the library to share titles will be Monday, June 18.
-The last day to share titles will be Sunday, August 12.
+The last day to share titles will be July 31.
+The last day to log will be August 31.
 SRP weeks run from Monday through Sunday.

 Q. How do I sign up?

-A. To register for the program, go to either WRL location, a Mobile Library Services (MLS) stop, or online at wrl.beanstack.org.
-Remember to bring your library card with you to register.
-The library uses Beanstack, an online portal, to register families for reading programs.
+A. To register for the program, go online to wrl.beanstack.org or search for Beanstack Tracker in your app store.
+You may also register at a Mobile Library Services (MLS) stop, or by calling either building location at 757.259.4055.
+You will need a library card to register (one card per family.)
 You will create a Beanstack account for your family that allows you to add profiles for your children and choose the appropriate age-level program for each child.

 Q. I created a Beanstack account last year.
 Do I have to create a new one?

 A. No, your account is still active.
-But please take a moment to review your information foraccuracy the first time you log in.
+But please take a moment to review your information for accuracy the first time you log in.
 Select “Account” to review and update your information.
 You will still need to register each child for this year’s program.
-Additionally, if you have not previously entered your child’s grade, you will need to do it now so he/she can be placed in the correct program.
-If you are unable to log in or do not remember your email and password, please ask a Youth Services

 Q. I don’t want to use the online log.
 Can I still participate?

 A. Absolutely.
-Just ask a Youth Services librarian for a paper log and bring it when you come to visit the library.
+We will hand out paper logs, or you may print a log from the library website.
+You may turn your log in at the end of summer to redeem any rewards.
 We will still create a Beanstack account for you so that we can find your registration information at either building, but you do not have to log on.

 Q. Do my kids have to talk to someone about their books?

 A. We LOVE to hear all about what you’ve been reading, and sharing books with others often brings children more enjoyment in the reading process and helps to encourage literacy skills.
 But if your child finds it overwhelming to speak to strangers, they certainly do not have to.
-Alternatively, they could draw a picture of what they’ve read or simply share the log during a library visit.
+They could also practice some of these skills by submitting reviews, either in writing or through pictures or short videos.

 Q. Can I log books that I didn’t get from this library?